 There are several bridges across the Thames that afford brilliant views across London, but Waterloo arguably offers the best and most dramatic ground-level view of London.

 To the west are the House of Parliament, Big Ben and Whitehall.
-To the east stand the towers of the Barbican and the City, and the dome of St Paul’s.
+From the east stands the towers of the Barbican and the City, and the dome of St Paul’s.
 To the south the Royal Festival Hall, the National Theatre and London Eye.
-To the north Somerset house and the Savoy Hotel, and below the river Thames.
+And to the north Somerset house, and below the River Thames.

 Tate Modern